 The shift from a closely governed IT environment to one where every employee can independently adopt technology requires rethinking SaaS security.
-To safeguard hospitals and healthcare organizations effectively, the focus must be on enhancing visibility, control, and security compliance across all applications used within the organization.
+To safeguard insurance companies effectively, the focus must be on enhancing visibility, control, and security compliance across all applications used within the organization.
 Enter SaaS identity risk management (SIRM), a strategic approach tailored to address the unique challenges posed by the widespread adoption of SaaS.